How To Extend Summer, and Winterize the Garden

 Extend The Summer Herb Garden Into Fall

 Many herbs are very slow to germinate from seeds.
 Fortunately, they are regularly available as small plants, and starting with these considerably shortens the growing cycle.
-They are decorative in the autumn garden, we can cook with them fresh throughout the pre-freeze fall and then dry or preserve for winter.
+They are decorative in the autumn garden, we can cook with them fresh throughout the pre-freeze fall and then dry or preserve them for winter.
 (Check your local garden centers; fall availability of plants is based on climate.)

 Herbs That Do Well In Fall